dbalsom/opl3-rs/README.md

 # Usage

 Nuked-OPL3 is not a turn-key implementation of the OPL3 chip - functions such as the status register, timers and interrupts are left as implementation details.
-Eventually this library will aim to provide a wrapper type that will provide example implementations for easier integrations with emulators.

-For now, you can access the Nuked-OPL3 API via the `Opl3Chip` struct.
+You can access the Nuked-OPL3 API via the `Opl3Chip` struct, if needed, but with the caveat that directly writing registers to Nuked-OPL3 will prevent you from reading the OPL registers correctly.

+If you intend to utilize `opl3-rs` in an emulator, you will probably want to use the `Opl3Device` wrapper which provides a full, device-oriented OPL3 implementation including the status, address and data registers, plus the OPL3 timers.

 # Docs